ThomasWork4/Wiley_Training/BankingProjectV2/README.md

 Prerequisites Required Before Running
 --------------------------------------------------------------
 - An active mySQL server must be installed and running on the local machine before attempting to run the program
-- All three classes inside the SQL_Account_Storage directory must be updated so that the username and passwords match the credentials of your mySQL connection
-- ^ Please see the TODO lines on each of the classes
+- All three classes inside the SQL_Account_Storage directory must be updated so that the username and passwords match the credentials of your mySQL connection.
+Please see the TODO lines on each of the classes
-- A new accountStorage table must be created inside an accountStorage database with the correct field names
-- ^ Copy and paste the text file inside SQL_Account_Storage into your mySQL workbench
+- A new accountStorage table must be created inside an accountStorage database with the correct field names.
+Copy and paste the text file inside SQL_Account_Storage into your mySQL workbench

 How To Run
 --------------------------------------------------------------